Cubeir/Vanilla-RTX-App/README.md

 - `Reset`
   Resets tuning values and options to their defaults — this does not reset the pack back to its default state, to do that, you must reinstall the packages via the `(Re)install latest RTX packs` or if it is a custom pack, manually reimport the original pack to Minecraft.

-- `Hard Reset (Hold Shift + Reset)`
+- `Wipe / Hard reset (Hold Shift + Reset)`
-  Wipes all of app's storage, as well as any temporary data, including: cache timestamps (like update check cooldowns), tuning options, cached pack locations or game locations, and more..., then restarts the app.
+  Wipes all of app's storage, as well as any temporary data, including: cache timestamps (like update check cooldowns), tuning options, cached pack locations or game locations, DLSS and BetterRTX catalogues, PSA messages, and more..., then restarts the app.
-  Effectively making it as if the app was just freshly installed on your system, removing all traces.
+  Effectively making it as if the app was just freshly installed on your system, removing all traces in a way that Windows settings' "reset" button doesn't.

 ## Miscellaneous